visortelle/playwright-module-loader/README.md

 The `React.createElement(Button.default)` instead of JSX syntax may looks ugly, but it's fixable after solving https://github.com/microsoft/playwright/issues/7121.

-For now I don't see how to easilly fix IDE support (typechicking, aucompletion).
+For now I don't see how to easilly fix IDE support (typechicking, autocompletion).

 I hope that a better approach will be provided by Playwright maintainers.
 In any case it shouldn't be hard to migrate tests to officially supported implementation.
 Tracking issue: https://github.com/microsoft/playwright/issues/7148.